lrendina/lrendina.github.io/about.markdown

 # Hi!
 I'm Lorenzo

-I'm a blockchain developer, problem solver, serial complexity unpacker, a DJ, and above all figuring it out.

-I love diving into complex topics, my current interests are Blockchain and Machine Learning.
-I love to work with people and solve problems in a collaborative setting.
-At some point I will have my DJ work on here and maybe some music
+As of right now I'm a blockchain developer.

+In my free time I love to explore new problems, DJ, and figure things out.